ZyrusplaysAnimations/Wrapper-Online-Plus-Assets-Beta/README.md

 This repository is not ready, we will try to add more assets here so please do not connect it with your LVM clone.
 This asset server is BETA.

-# This is not a template
+# Forking the repository
-If you wan't to fork this, do not change the forked repository to template please.
+If you wan't to fork this, do not change the forked repository to template.
+And if you want to make your own asset server from this repository, please let me know and add me in that repository.
+If you fork this, all of the links will redirect to the official page (If you didn't modify it.).

 # Wrapper Online+: Localhost version
 The Repository is [Here](https://github.com/ZyrusplaysAnimations/Official-Repository-Of-Wrapper-Online-Plus) (Private Repository, not released yet.)